 For a little adventure away from museums and art galleries, go to Cavallino Matto, the most popular theme park of Tuscany with russian mountains coasters, pirate ships, shows, 4D Movie Theatre and more.

-Many thanks to Evgeniya Kanaeva, the owner of a vacation rental Casa Due Torri and the founder of “Unusual trips to Italy”, the company which creates tailor made trips for unforgettable experience in Italy no matter what budget is.
-Thanks also to Authentic Tuscany for many tips.
+This is a guest post by Evgeniya Kanaeva, the owner of a vacation rental Casa Due Torri and the founder of “Unusual trips to Italy”, the company which creates tailor made trips for unforgettable experience in Italy no matter what budget is.